 In the next few days, I’m posting a series of blogs that are an exploration of what I’ve found so far in the “new” juvenile justice, which I call transformative youth engagement.

-- New Juvenile Justice through Transformative Youth Engagement
+- Part 1: New Juvenile Justice and Transformative Youth Engagement

-- The Roots of Transformation; Moving Into Action
+- Part 3: The Roots of Transformation; Moving Into Action

-- Resources for Transformative Youth Engagement in Juvenile Justice.
+- Part 6: Resources for Juvenile Justice through Transformative Youth Engagement